 - If you hold A, A, 5, K, K you must play your two aces and any two of your three trumps; you cannot win the trick as you are not playing a sequence.

 - If you hold 2, 6, 6, 4, 4 you must follow suit with your spade and play any three trumps; this will not win the trick.

 - If you hold 6, 6, 4, 4 and no spades you can trump with your sixes and fours, beating the lead because these are a sequence (five is the trump rank).

 If you possess several cards or combinations in a suit and believe that they are all unbeatable by cards of that suit, you may lead them all at once.
-This lead can be a mixture of single cards, sets and sequewnces of sets.
-The other players must follow with the sma e number of cards.
-As far as possible they must play cards of the suit that was led, and if possible include as many sets of identcal cards as were included in the lead.
+This lead can be a mixture of single cards, sets and sequences of sets.
+The other players must follow with the same number of cards.
+As far as possible they must play cards of the suit that was led, and so far as possible must include sets of identical cards of the same size as those in the lead.
 Players who have insufficient cards of the suit led play all their cards of that suit along with any other cards to make up the required number.

 If all the cards and combinations in the lead are really unbeatable, the leader will win the trick unless someone, having no cards of the suit led, is able to play an appropriate collection of trumps.
 To win the trick these trumps need to include similar combinations to those in the lead.
 If more than one player trumps, to determine which is higher look at the set of trumps used to beat the largest combination in the lead, and whoever played the highest such set of trumps wins the trick.

 If anyone - even a partner of the leader - has a card or combination in the suit of the lead that can beat one of the cards or combinations in the lead, they must immediately show it.
 As a penalty, the leader must change the lead to include only the card or combination that has been shown to be beatable, withdrawing all other cards in the original lead.
 For each card withdrawn, 10 card points are transferred from the leader's team to the opposing team.